JopMolenaar/CSS-cockpit-control/README.md

 ## Description

-This project was about making a control panel with CSS only, where a lot of people will make a Javascript function for.
-I wanted to make a cockpit of an UFO that has working buttons with CSS only (accept the js needed for the range input).
-That you can move through space with different speeds.
+This project was about learning and discovering the true power of CSS by only using css selectors and no Javascript to see what you can do with it nowadays.
+I wanted to make a cockpit of an UFO that has working buttons, a working joystick and that you can move through space with different speeds all with css only (accept the js needed for the range input).
+Be aware that the animation of the UFO moving through space is pretty heavy for your machine, so I advice you to watch it at least on a decent laptop.
-It was a project to discover the true power of CSS and to see what you can do with it nowadays.

 ## Process